-Putting these lists together throughout the wheel of the year has been so much fun for me.
-It's deepened my knowledge about each sabbat and helped me to plan my own feasts with my coven.
+Putting these lists together throughout the wheel of the year iss been so much fun for me.
+It deepens my knowledge about each sabbat and helps me to plan my own feasts with my coven.
 I have a special love for Imbolc, though, since I'm a hard-core cheese lover.
-There are actually 87 cheesy recipes I left off this list, so if you're not finding the cheese dish of your dreams, just try the search bar.
+There are so many awesome cheesy recipes I left off this list, so if you're not finding the cheese dish of your dreams, just try the link.

 What is Imbolc?